cardano-foundation/CIPs/CIP-0036/README.md

 Delegation to the voting key `0xa6a3c0447aeb9cc54cf6422ba32b294e5e1c3ef6d782f2acff4a70694c4d1663` will have relative weight 1 and delegation to the voting key `0x00588e8e1d18cba576a4d35758069fe94e53f638b6faf7c07b8abd2bc5c5cdee` relative weight 3 (for a total weight of 4).
 Such a registration will assign 1/4 and 3/4 of the value in ADA to those keys respectively, with any remainder assigned to the second key.

+The registration witness depends on the type of stake credential used.
-To produce the signature field, the CBOR representation of a map containing a single entry with key 61284 and the registration metadata map in the format above is formed, designated here as `sign_data`.
+To produce the witness field in case of a staking public key, the CBOR representation of a map containing a single entry with key 61284 and the registration metadata map in the format above is formed, designated here as `sign_data`.
 This data is signed with the staking key as follows: first, the blake2b-256 hash of `sign_data` is obtained.
 This hash is then signed using the Ed25519 signature algorithm.
-The signature metadata entry is added to the transaction under key 61285 as a CBOR map with a single entry that consists of the integer key 1 and signature as obtained above as the byte array value.
+The witness metadata entry is added to the transaction under key 61285 as a CBOR map with a single entry that consists of the integer key 1 and signature as obtained above as the byte array value.

-Signature example:
+Witness example:
 ```
 61285: {
-  // signature - ED25119 signature CBOR byte array
+  // witness - ED25119 signature CBOR byte array
   1: "0x8b508822ac89bacb1f9c3a3ef0dc62fd72a0bd3849e2381b17272b68a8f52ea8240dcc855f2264db29a8512bfcd522ab69b982cb011e5f43d0154e72f505f007"
 }
 ```